user683/CausalDiffRec/README.md

 |   Douban   |  8,735   |  13,143  |     354,933     | 3.1 × 10⁻³  |

- We retain only those users and items with at least 15 interactions on Food and 25 interactions on Yelp2018 and Douban.
+We retain only those users with at least 15 interactions on the Food dataset, at least 25 interactions on the Yelp2018 and Douban datasets, and items with at least 50 interactions on these datasets.
 For all three datasets, only interactions with ratings of 4 or higher are considered positive samples.
- For the KuaiRec, interactions with a watch ratio of 2 or higher are considered positive samples.
+For the KuaiRec dataset, interactions with a watch ratio of 2 or higher are considered positive samples.

 ## Acknowledgements